-Specific task that was not implemented.
+Not Addressed - This is a specific task that was not implemented.

 4. Encourage the development of "complete neighborhoods".
 The City may need to update development regulations in order to remove any barriers that restrict quality residential design and/or hinder "complete neighborhood development".